Heroic-Games-Launcher/known-fixes/README.md

 ```

 The value of the `winetricks` property is an array of the names that Winetricks understands.

+### Removals

+When a fix is not needed anymore, remove the json file and strike-through the title in the Readme with a mention of why it's removed if the reason is known.

 ## Fixes in the repo